vishnup9/vxrail-docs/FactoryReset.md

 1. After completing RASR reset through ISO, disconnect virtual media by selecting Virtual Media then Disconnect Virtual Media.
 ![Figure 1](./images/pic11.png)
 2. From the RASR Main menu, Type Q to quit and Y to reboot.
-3. During boot, press F11 to enter Boot Manager.
-4. Select One-shot UEFI Boot Menu.
-5. Select Internal SD: RASRTOOL.
-6. System will reboot to start RASR.
-7. At the VxRail RASR Menu, type 99 then press Enter.
-The VxRail RASR Support Menu will open.
-8. Type I to select Install (DUP(s) and press Enter.The system will be scanned to determine compatible DUPs.
-See next screen.
-Firmware version and list might be different per platform.
-9. Type U to select Upgrade from the Support menu and press Enter.
-10. Type R to select Rolling DUP(s) Upgrade and press Enter.The DUP upgrades will begin.
-The system will automatically reboot after each DUP is installed.The DUP upgrades will begin.
-The system will automatically reboot after each DUP is installed.

 ![Figure 1](./images/pic12.png)
 3. During boot, press F11 to enter Boot Manager.
 ![Figure 1](./images/pic13.png)
 4. Select One-shot UEFI Boot Menu.
 ![Figure 1](./images/pic14.png)
 5. Select Internal SD: RASRTOOL.
 ![Figure 1](./images/pic15.png)
 6. System will reboot to start RASR.
 ![Figure 1](./images/pic16.png)
 7. At the VxRail RASR Menu, type 99 then press Enter.
-The VxRail RASR Support Menu will open
+The VxRail RASR Support Menu will open.
 ![Figure 1](./images/pic17.png)
 8. Type I to select Install (DUP(s) and press Enter.The system will be scanned to determine compatible DUPs.
 See next screen.
 Firmware version and list might be different per platform.
 ![Figure 1](./images/pic18.png)
 9. Type U to select Upgrade from the Support menu and press Enter.
 ![Figure 1](./images/pic19.png)
 10. Type R to select Rolling DUP(s) Upgrade and press Enter.The DUP upgrades will begin.
 The system will automatically reboot after each DUP is installed.The DUP upgrades will begin.
-The system will automatically reboot after each DUP is installed.\
+The system will automatically reboot after each DUP is installed.
 ![Figure 1](./images/pic20.png)

 ## Factory Reset from SD